hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Most transaction processors do not need the raw header bytes.
-Enabling this feature may mean carrying extra data through the sawtooth-core internal pipeline.
+Adding this feature will increase the stable API surface for the benefit of a single transaction processor implementation.
+(Though in theory it could be useful to other transaction processors in the future, we do not know of any plans.)
+The stable API is important because we have made a commitment of backward support, so this feature, if added, will need to be supported into the future.

+This will also increase the complexity of the validator slightly.

 # Rationale and alternatives
 [alternatives]: #alternatives

+an alternative would be that txn object that arrives to TP in 'apply' method will have an api to re-serialize the transaction header.
+This solution could be problematic since it requires trust in protobuf that de-serializing and re-serializing back will produce same bytes.

-An alternative would be to include a signature within the payload itself.
-That has the downside of bloating the transactions with an additional redundant field.
+An alternative would be to sign the payload itself.
+That has the downside of bloating the transactions with an additional redundant field from the header.

 # Prior art [prior-art]: #prior-art

-This problem appears unique to the conjunction of the sawtooth architecture and the use of a trusted execution environment for the transaction handling logic.
+sawtooth 0.8 had had an API which sent the raw bytes, This API changed during 1.0 stabilization to send the transaction payload as it is now Missing this API appears unique to the conjunction of the sawtooth architecture and the use of a trusted execution environment for the transaction handling logic.

 # Unresolved questions [unresolved]: #unresolved-questions

-Internal sawtooth-core management of the header is not prescribed in this RFC.
+Internal validator management of the header is not prescribed in this RFC.